 |General||Central heating, TV, Video player, CD player, Safe|

 |Utilities||Clothes dryer, Cooker, Microwave, Fridge, Freezer, Washing machine|

-Bridlington has two stunning beaches of gleaming golden sands, with a picturesque, bustling harbour in the middle.
-The harbour is a hive of activity with fishing boats bringing in the day's catch, pleasure cruises along the heritage coast, speedboat rides across the bay and North Sea fishing expeditions on offer.
+Bridlington has two stunning beaches of gleaming golden sands, with a over 4 miles to walk, The harbour is a full of activity for children also with fishing boats for hire and pleasure cruises that take you along the heritage coast, speedboat rides across the bay to Filey

-For traditional entertainment try the funfair, kids' corner and donkey rides.
-Family attractions include Beside the Seaside, an entertaining look at Bridlington's history, and Bayside Pleasure Park, a mini theme park right on the promenade.
-On the edge of town is Sewerby Hall and Gardens, featuring a Museum, children's zoo, pitch and putt, putting green, craft units and tearooms.
+Family fun on the north & south bays for traditional entertainment try the funfair, kids; corner and donkey rides.
+Family attractions include Beside the Seaside, an entertaining look at Bridlingtons history museum, and Bayside Pleasure Park, a mini theme park right on the promenade.
+On the edge of town is Sewerby Hall and Gardens, featuring a Museum, children zoo, pitch and putt, putting green, craft units and tearooms.